Call of Duty 3: Development

 Call of Duty 3 was unveiled by Activision shortly before E3 2006.
 It was revealed that Treyarch would be developing the title (their second in the series after Call of Duty 2: Big Red One) which was set to release later that year.
 The game would be running on Treyarch's own internal engine, NGL.
 This game served as a launch title for the PlayStation 3 and Wii in North America, Europe and Australia.
 It was also the only major Call of Duty installment not to be released for personal computer platforms and the only numerical sequel to date to have been a console-exclusive game alongside Big Red One and Call of Duty: Finest Hour.

 In an interview with Video Gamer, Call of Duty: World at War senior producer, Noah Heller, revealed the team had eight months to develop Call of Duty 3.

 Reception

-Call of Duty 3 received "generally positive" reviews on all platforms except for the Wii, where it received "mixed or average" reviews, according to review aggregator Metacritic.
+Call of Duty 3 received "generally positive" reviews on all platforms except for the Wii, where it received "mixed or average" reviews, according to review aggregator website Metacritic.
 IGN gave a score of 8.8, while GameSpot gave an 8.2.
 The game won various awards from publications for best shooter and sound design.
-Institutes such as The Academy of Interactive Arts and Sciences awarded the game for Outstanding Achievement in Sound Design in 2007.
+The Academy of Interactive Arts and Sciences awarded Call of Duty 3 with "Outstanding Achievement in Sound Design" during the 10th Annual Interactive Achievement Awards, along with nominations for outstanding achievement in "Art Direction", "Online Gameplay", "Original Music Composition", and "Visual Engineering".

+Retrospective assessments of Call of Duty 3 have been mostly negative; it has placed low in lists ranking the series' games.
+Critics have criticized the game for lacking in innovation following its predecessors, although some noted the game featured elements that would be incorporated into later games in the series, such as vehicles, larger multiplayer maps, and quick-time melee events in the campaign.
+Due to its short development time, several agreed it was Treyarch's worst Call of Duty game but acted as a "first draft" to their superior later games.